 - Frames, mattes, pedestals, and devices necessary for the security, preservation and display of the artwork.

-- Competition and selection panel expenses, including postage, photocopies and printing, panel refreshments and honoraria for selection panel jurors and artist finalists for public art commissions.
+- Competition and Review panel expenses, including postage, photocopies and printing, panel refreshments and honoraria for Review panel jurors and artist finalists for public art commissions.

 - Public presentation expenses.